 Hemmingway Editor – A simple free tool favoured by many bloggers and indie writers.
 The Hemmingway app is not as powerful as ProWritingAid and can be aggressive with the suggestions.

-Grammarly – One of the best-known grammar and spelling editor on the market.
+Grammarly – One of the best-known grammar and spell checkers on the market.
 It’s a slick-looking product with great features.

 How does PWA compare to Grammarly?